withinJoel/Elsa/Documentation/Syntax.md

 * `os` - To get the operating system details.
 * `installedapps` or `installedapplications` - To get a list of all the installed applications.
 * `check:systemupdates` or `check:osupdates` - To check for OS updates.
+* `open:envvariables` or `open:environmentalvariables` - To open the environmental variables.
 * `open:files` or `open:fileexplorer` - To open the file explorer.
 * `open:clock` - To open clock.
 * `open:maps` - To open maps.